MicrosoftDocs/win32-pr.pt-br/desktop-src/DirectShow/cpersiststream-cpersiststream.md

 ms.lasthandoff: 08/11/2021
 ms.locfileid: "119813386"
 ---
-# <a name="cpersiststreamcpersiststream-constructor"></a>Construtor CPersistStream.
-CPersistStream
+# <a name="cpersiststreamcpersiststream-constructor"></a>Construtor CPersistStream.CPersistStream

-Método de construtor.
+Método do construtor.

 ## <a name="syntax"></a>Sintaxe